 Playing style varies from player to player, so when it comes to playing preferences, string recommendations are not the same for all players.

 So, it is also essential to consider the playing style when choosing the types of tennis strings.
 If you are a baseliner (a player who prefers to play at the baseline), polyester string with a low gauge is ideal for you.

-Moreover, if you are spin love (either topspin or underspin), then hybrid string should be your choice.
+Moreover, if you are spin love (either topspin or underspin), then a hybrid string should be your choice.

-Basically, it is hard to answer what string you should choose for your playing style.
+It is hard to answer what string you should choose for your playing style.